Written by Richard Danus

 The other crew members whom Q encounters; Worf, Guinan (Whoopi Goldberg), Dr. Crusher (Gates McFadden), and Geordi (LeVar Burton) all make the most of their scenes with him, bringing in a comic edge to a very serious situation.

-Anyone who’s not a fan of the series or been following the episodes thus far will be lost as to who exactly Q is and why he generates such animosity wherever he goes.
+Anyone who’s not a fan of the series or has been following the episodes thus far will be lost as to who exactly Q is and why he generates such animosity wherever he goes.
 This episode works best when viewed after having seen the previous Q episodes, Encounter at Farpoint, Hide and Q, and Q Who?.
 For fans of the series, this is one of the gems.